 Kisumu's Tourism and Heritage plan is shaped by and seeks to reconcile these different imperatives.
 Yet where 'cultural heritage' governance lands is less than clear in a multi-actor space influenced by plural and sometimes disconnected interests.
 Cultural heritage is about tangible heritage management, influenced by organisations such as NMK; it is a route to economic development, infrastructural and transport improvements; and it is a pathway to community participation.
 Community-based organisations, as we shall see in Part 3, inherit these multiple expectations, and are also seen as the answer to addressing any tensions that arise.
 The County Government of Kisumu has formally recognized the Lake Region Tourist Circuit as a key node in the cultural, heritage and community strategies of the region.
-However, in the context of the policy landscape set out above, our pre-pandemic workshop and interviews (2019) revealed a number of key themes on what and how cultural heritage are set by the county.
-There is concern that the diversity of values for cultural heritage is not well-recognised.
-As a result, cultural and tourism organisations largely work within the national framework.
+However, in the context of the policy landscape set out above, our pre-pandemic workshop and interviews (2019) revealed a number of key themes on what and how cultural heritage matters for Kisumu, and how it is managed.